meltychris/A_square/README.md

-(Content added abit from whatsapps)
+(Content added a bit from whatsapps)

 - Student Timetable Assistant